Stories

 They loaded us onto Busses with our kit in duffle bags, wearing our new OD green fatigue uniforms.
 A striking black soldier in a Drill Sergeant Hat and Mirrored Sun Glasses stepped up the steps of the bus.
 He stood there, not saying a word.
 The entire bus went silent.

 After what seemed an eternity, which scared me shitless, he spoke, almost in a whisper, "I am Drill Sergeant Nickerson.
 I will have no NO-GOs.
 Do You Understand?"
-I didn't know what the hell a no-go was, but if this scary dude didn't want one, I quickly resolved to never give him one.
+I didn't know what in the hell a no-go was, but if this scary dude didn't want one, I quickly resolved never to present him with one.
 A very few of us meekly answered, "Yes, drill sergeant."

 Drill Nickerson stiffened.